 Looking at the score breakdown more thoughtfully, our team decided to come up with an action plan.
 For starters, we focused on improving two areas, water consumption and healthy eating― because why wouldn’t we score 100%?
 First, water intake.
 We realized that while we were constantly drinking coffee, tea or basically anything with caffeine to boost performance, we neglected drinking water.
 It is not because we don’t like water, but because we don’t think about water.
 To change that, we put up simple signs around the office, to remind ourselves that drinking a lot of water, in fact, is an important step towards a healthy lifestyle.
 Second, we looked at nutrition.
 The test showed us that some of us were skipping breakfast quite often, not consuming enough fruits and calcium or indulging in foods that are high in saturated fat.
 In order to change that, we decided to get bulk orders of healthy snacks, such as RX bars, raw nuts, yogurt and fresh fruits to incorporate nutritious and balanced eating habits into our office lives.
 Lastly, to strengthen recovery, relationships, and mood, we started having morning yoga sessions at the office.

 The impact of healthy habits, such as adequate nutrition, active living, reduced stress and reasonable work hours, is well-documented.
 These factors inevitably impact personal well-being, work performance and employee engagement (4) (5) (6).
 As a data-driven company, we wanted to go a step further and see how well were doing as a team, and how we can further improve everyone’s well-being.

-We will take the test again in two months and publish the results here.
+We will take the test again in 2-3 months and publish the results here.
 So stay tuned!

 What is your company’s New Year’s resolution?
-Would you like to incorporate the Wellness Score into your current wellness program to keep things fresh, exciting and relevant to your team?
+Contact us if you’d like to implement the Wellness Score at your work place.